cleitonsouza01/trade/docs/assets_and_operations.md

 ## Operations
 An operation represents the purchase or sale of an asset.

 Operations have a reference a to an Asset object, and also quantity and a price.
+The price represents the unitary price of the asset that is being traded.
 They may also have a date representing the date the operation occurred.

 Creating Operation objects:
 ```python